heathhenley/AOC/2015/README.md

 practice for reading files and parsing strings in Go, I finished Python in a few minutes, but then spent quite a while trying how to split / parse / convert etc in Go - but that's to be expected on day 2 of using GO.

+### Day 3: Perfectly Spherical Houses in a Vacuum
+Basically just walked a path and marked houses as visited.

+### Day 4: The Ideal Stocking Stuffer
+Straightforward 'mining' with different difficulty levels.
+Would have been harder to implement md5 from scratch but I'm not really interested in that.

+### Day 5: Doesn't He Have Intern-Elves For This?
+Checking whether strings meet certain criteria, this also felt straight forward, in python at least.
+I'm going to have more trouble in go _I think_.
+--> UPDATE: go wasn't bad because it has strings.Contains and strings.Count - so
+very similar to python here.
+I expected it to have nothing 🤷‍♂️